 The functional currency of the reporting entity and each of its foreign operations must be assessed independently giving consideration to the primary economic environment in which each reporting entity operates.
 Management has determined that the functional currencies of all its Mexican subsidiaries is the Mexican Peso as this is the currency of the primary economic environment in which the Company operates.
-The Company and its other subsidiaries have the Canadian dollar as their functional currency.
+The parent company has Canadian Dollars as their functional currency.